balloan/balloan.github.io/docs/tryhackme/Boiler-CTF.md

 Nothing at all interesting in these.

-I'm going to try enumerating the joomla subdirectories again, with a different wordlists + extensions, as I haven't found a clear direction to attack yet.
+I'm going to try enumerating the Joomla subdirectories again, with a different wordlists + extensions, as I haven't found a clear direction to attack yet.
 The joomla portion seemed the most promising overall so far, and also had rabbit holes like `_files`

 ```